 Where Are Vortex Scopes Made?

+Maybe a more direct question is, are Vortex scopes made in the USA?
 While Vortex claims on its official website that all their products are designed, engineered, pre-inspected, and serviced in-house, labels on their scopes indicating the manufacturers’ locations say something quite different.

 For instance, some models are labeled “Made in China” and others in the Philippines.
 Indeed, most Vortex riflescope components are manufactured almost entirely in Asia.
 A closer look reveals that Vortex scopes are manufactured in the following locations: